AdobeDocs/experience-manager-assets-essentials.en/help/integrate-assets-essentials-creative-cloud.md

 ## The story so far

-After [configuring Experience Manager Assets Essentials](adminster-aem-assets-essentials.md) in this tutorial, you can build on to integrate the Creative Cloud applications with Assets Essentials.
+After [configuring Experience Manager Assets Essentials](adminster-aem-assets-essentials.md) in this tutorial, you can build on the experience to integrate the Creative Cloud applications with Assets Essentials.

 ## Objective